Read or Ignore? A Unified Benchmark for Typographic-Attack Robustness and Text Recognition in Vision-Language Models: Additional Results

 We provide additional qualitative examples to complement the quantitative analysis.
 Leveraging the counterfactual structure of RIO-Bench, each example compares model behavior across different question types and typographic perturbations applied to the same scene.
 This directly reveals whether a model chooses to read or ignore text appropriately.

 Figures~\ref{fig:qualitative_llava_34613}--\ref{fig:qualitative_llava_35860} show three examples for LLaVA-1.5-7B, and Figures~\ref{fig:qualitative_qwen25_34613}--\ref{fig:qualitative_qwen25_34962} show two for Qwen2.5-7B.
-In both models, we observe consistent failure modes: they often over-read or under-read textual cues under attack, and IT-RT–trained LLaVA-1.5-7B sometimes ignores benign text even in clean cases.
+In both models, we observe consistent failure modes: they often over-read or under-read textual cues under attack, and IT-RT-trained LLaVA-1.5-7B sometimes ignores benign text even in clean cases.

 These results illustrate the difficulty of RIO-Bench and highlight the importance of context-aware text handling.
-In contrast, RIO-RT—trained with balanced exposure to both object- and text-centric questions, with and without attacks—learns a more reliable selective text-use behavior.
+In contrast, RIO-RT---trained with balanced exposure to both object- and text-centric questions, with and without attacks---learns a more reliable selective text-use behavior.